First Searches for Dark Matter with the KM3NeT Neutrino Telescopes: The KM3NeT detector

 The ARCA (Astroparticle Research with Cosmics in the Abyss) detector is located 100 km offshore the Sicilian coast near Portopalo di Capo Passero (Italy) down to a depth of 3500~m.
 Its DOMs are vertically spaced by about 36 m on a DU and the DUs are horizontally spaced by about 90~m.
 The goal of ARCA is to detect astrophysical neutrinos at energies of hundreds of GeV up to PeV energies.
 The ORCA (Oscillation Research with Cosmics in the Abyss) detector is situated near the coast of Toulon, France, 40~km offshore and anchored to the seabed at 2500~m depth.
 The configuration of this detector is denser: DOMs are spaced vertically by about 9 m on a DU and the DUs are horizontally spaced by about 20~m.
 This is optimised for the detection of atmospheric neutrinos at GeV energies up to $\sim$100 GeV, with the main goal of measuring neutrino oscillation parameters and determining the neutrino mass ordering.
 The two different detector configurations allow for testing of a wide range of dark matter models, with WIMP masses ranging from a few GeV$/c^2$ up to the theoretical limit for thermally produced WIMPs at hundreds of TeV$/c^2$ \cite{unitarity}.

 The two detectors are currently under construction.
 The ARCA detector will comprise two blocks of 115 DUs, while ORCA will consist of one single block of 115 DUs.
 As of November 2024, the ARCA detector consists of 33 DUs and the number of DUs operating at ORCA is 24.
+The Galactic Centre analysis reported in this article was conducted on data collected by the ARCA detector with 8, 19 and 21 DUs, hereafter referred to as ARCA8, ARCA19 and ARCA21, respectively, between September 2021 and December 2022, for a total of 331 days.
+Regarding the Sun analysis, the data were taken with the ORCA configuration with 6 DUs, referred to as ORCA6, in operation between January 2020 and November 2021, for a total of 543 days.
+The period of operation and the effective livetime of each configuration are shown in Table \ref{livetime_table}.
+The effective livetime excludes periods with downtime due to technical issues or the installation of new DUs, calibration runs, periods with an extremely high bioluminescence or data taking runs that do not pass run quality criteria.